-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 Due process

-Part of the reluctance also comes down to due process.
+Part of the reluctance also comes from due process.

 The EU already has a transnational blacklist of alleged terrorists and recently agreed a new one for people deemed guilty of chemical weapons violations.